-For more information and questions about how we can accommodate your specific needs, call (917) 484-4147 or email firstname.lastname@example.org.
+For more information and questions about how we can accommodate your specific needs, call (855) 955-MOCA and or email firstname.lastname@example.org.

 We are also off the M9, M15, M103 bus lines.

-For more accessible stations in the MTA network, visit the MTA Guide to Accessible Transit.
+For more accessible stations in the MTA network, visit the MTA Guide to Accessible Transit by clicking here.

-Restrooms are located at the basement level and are wheelchair accessible.
+Restrooms are located at the basement level and are wheelchair accessible by lift.

-Children on the Autism Spectrum who visit the museum can familiarize themselves with the exhibits and services independently by utilizing our Social Narrative that provides an easy-to-understand and comprehensible description of the museum.
-Please Click Here.
+Children on the autism spectrum who visit the museum can familiarize themselves with the exhibits and services independently by utilizing our social narrative, which describes what to expect during a visit to the museum.
+Please click here to access the social narrative.

 Deaf or Hard of Hearing